Skip to main content

 How and when should I design a care delivery transformation?

-Next, begin designing your care delivery transformation by reviewing the Recommendations for Designing Equity-Focused Care Delivery Transformations tool as a team and use it to guide your work.
+Designing care transformations to eliminate inequities is a multi-step process that requires structured planning and input from diverse voices.
+Start by carefully reviewing the Design Care Delivery Transformation presentation below with your team, allowing plenty of time to review and discuss the information.
+Next, begin designing your care delivery transformation by reviewing Recommendations for Designing Equity-Focused Care Delivery Transformations as a team and using it to guide your work.

 Engage frontline staff, patients, and community partners throughout the process to ensure the design stays relevant and sustainable.
 Create logic models and map patient journeys and care delivery processes to anticipate barriers and leverage existing systems to create changes that are both impactful and achievable.